 While there are two common types of vertigo, the one that is most prevalent is called BPPV or Benign Paroxysmal Positional Vertigo.
 Other types of vertigo stem from migraine-related issues and Meniere’s disease.

-Sometimes, people experience dizziness and vertigo after car accidents or after a head injury.
+Sometimes, people experience dizziness and vertigo after a car accident or after a head injury.
 These can be due to a lesion on the brain, tumors, or nerve damage from a lesion.
 If your chiropractor suspects this might be the case, he will refer you to the appropriate medical specialist for treatment.

+While a loss of balance in the elderly is to be expected, vertigo sometimes occurs after the first few chiropractic sessions.
 For most people, the most common cause of dizzy spells is due to inner ear imbalances.
 BPPV is often caused by a tiny build-up of calcium sediment in the fluid in the inner ear.
 This sediment forms minuscule rocks or crystals that scramble up the signals in the inner ear, leading to a lack of balance, vertigo, nausea, and dizziness.

 You might have been told that it is virtually impossible to treat BPPV, but this is not really true.

 Every person’s body is different and responds to treatment differently, but chiropractors have been successfully treating continuing vertigo and dizziness symptoms for years.

 Chiropractic adjustments allow the central nervous system to send and receive the proper signals to the ear, immune, vision, and lymph systems of the body.
 When there is full communication between the inner ear and the brain, improvements in balance will follow.

 This is particularly true if vertigo occurred after an ear infection.
 Inflammation can remain even after antibiotics have cleared up the infection.
 The inner ear works on fluid and any damage, trauma, or inflammation can interfere with the signals the body needs to understand the movement.